jamieroche1987/Tic-Tac-Toe/README.md

 ## CREDITS

-### CRIPT\* [Stackoverflow](https://stackoverflow.com/search?q=tic+tac+toe+javascript) This was very useful for finding out different elements i wanted to have on my website.
+- [Stackoverflow](https://stackoverflow.com/search?q=tic+tac+toe+javascript) This was very useful for finding out different elements i wanted to have on my website.
 Things such as the restart button, adding a pop up message with new game button answers i found here.

 - Everybody on slack for pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the correct syntax and uses of Functions in JAVASCRIPT